General Q and A

 Where can plastic bags be recycled?

-Existing plastic bags can be taken to depots around the city and to many grocery stores and retail outlets to have these bags recycled responsibly.
+Existing plastic bags can be taken to around the city and to many grocery stores and retail outlets to have these bags recycled responsibly.
 The CRD keeps an up to date list of depots here.
 The Recycling Council of British Columbia is also a good resource for finding out where to recycle specific materials.

 I use a plastic bag to line my waste bins.
 Does this bylaw mean I cannot use plastic bags to collect my garbage anymore?

 Plastic bin-liners and garbage bags can still be purchased in bulk at retail outlets.
 In many circumstances, dry residential landfill garbage does not require a plastic bin bag, but can be disposed directly into the residential Grey Bins.
 The City encourages residents to separate kitchen scraps, and recyclables from landfill waste.
 Bin liners are only required for certain waste types to minimize health concerns, dust or debris during pickup and transport, and can be made from other repurposed plastic packaging or purchased bags.

 I use plastic bags to pick up my pet’s waste.
 What will I use instead?